thooks1203/echodeed/Student_Onboarding_Guide.md

 ## ✨ **What to Post (Examples That Actually Happened)**

 ### **Acts You Did**
-> *"Helped someone pick up their books when they dropped them in the hallway"*
+> *"Helped a 6th grader find their locker on the first day"*

 > *"Included the new student in our lunch table conversation"*

-> *"Stayed after class to help a classmate understand the assignment"*
+> *"Helped a classmate understand the math homework"*

-> *"Stood up for someone being teased in the locker room"*
+> *"Stood up for someone being teased about their clothes"*

+> *"Shared my art supplies when someone forgot theirs"*

 ### **Acts You Received**
-> *"Someone let me copy their notes when I was absent"*
+> *"Someone helped me with my locker combination when I was struggling"*

-> *"A classmate complimented my presentation when I was nervous"*
+> *"A classmate complimented my project when I was nervous about presenting"*

-> *"Someone saved me a seat when I was looking for a place to sit"*
+> *"Someone saved me a seat at lunch when I didn't know where to sit"*

-> *"A friend listened when I was having a bad day"*
+> *"A friend listened when I was stressed about the math test"*

+> *"An 8th grader showed me where the library was when I was lost"*

 ### **Acts You Witnessed**
-> *"Saw a student help a teacher carry heavy boxes"*
+> *"Saw a 7th grader help a teacher carry books to her car"*

-> *"Watched someone give up their spot in line for someone who was late"*
+> *"Watched someone let a younger student go first in the lunch line"*

-> *"Noticed a group making sure no one sat alone at lunch"*
+> *"Noticed older students making sure 6th graders had people to sit with"*

-> *"Saw someone return a phone they found in the bathroom"*
+> *"Saw someone return a water bottle they found in the gym"*

+> *"Watched students include someone who was sitting alone"*

 ### **Small Acts Count Too**
 > *"Someone held the door when my hands were full"*